Cyprus profile - Timeline

 2007 January-March - Greek and Turkish Cypriots demolish barriers dividing the old city of Nicosia.
 The moves are seen as paving the way for another official crossing point on what used to be a key commercial thoroughfare.

-2008 March - President Christofias and Turkish Cypriot leader Mehmet Ali Talat agree to start formal talks on reunification.
+2008 March - New left-wing President Demetris Christofias and Turkish Cypriot leader Mehmet Ali Talat agree to start formal talks on reunification.

 2008 April - Symbolic Ledra Street crossing between the Turkish and Greek sectors of Nicosia reopened for first time since 1964.